Kyber Digital Team

 Compared to Asana, however, its free version is lacking for team collaborations, particularly with integrations, and its functionality isn't as flexible.
 But unlike Monday.com, at least it offers a free plan.
 It's business and enterprise classes however are more reasonably priced, compared to both Asana and Monday.com

 Last but not least we have ClickUp.
-Clickup's main "mission" is to make the world more productive - or "one app to replace them all." (which HAS to be a Lord of the Rings reference, right?)
+ClickUp's main "mission" is to make the world more productive - or "one app to replace them all." (which MUST to be a Lord of the Rings reference, right?)

 They believe productivity software as a whole is broken, and they want to be the software to fix it...
 Bit of a stretch in our opinion considering the list above, but hey, they're bold - and we love that about them.

 Where ClickUp shines is that they claim to be an all-in-one platform.